 - Research Questions/Hypotheses

-- Design/Method (include the variables)
+- Design/Method (include all independent and dependent variables)

 - Participants

-- Instruments (include Validity/Reliability)
+- Instruments (include Validity/Reliability estimates)

 - Procedures

 - Data Collection

 - Data Analysis

 - Summary

 Results

 This is the fourth chapter of the body of the document.
 It is used to report the results from the study and provide analysis of the data.
 These are usually addressed by research question or hypothesis.